Category: Snorkel

 Mexican Marine Park fee: $10 USD per person, cash.
 This is the one that annoys everyone.
 It’s a legitimate government fee that funds reef conservation, not some scam the operator invented, but a lot of booking pages don’t mention it upfront.
 Now you know.

-• Gratuity for captain and guide (15–20% of tour price is standard if they earned it)
+• Gratuity: I recommend 15–20% of tour price if they earned it!

 • Hotel or dock taxes at certain piers (usually $2–5 per person, rare)